 Putting your money aside for taxes and end-of-the-year accounts preparation etc. is a wise move as large unexpected tax bills have caused problems for self-employed people in the past.
-It's difficult to know if 30% is enough to cover this as income and expenses very greatly from one self-employed person to the next.
-However it's probably a pretty good place to start.
+It’s difficult to know if 30% is enough to cover this as income and expenses vary greatly from one self-employed person to the next.
+However, it’s probably a pretty good place to start.

 Jake, feel free to come back to me if you need any of these issues clarified.